 THE DEPUTY SPEAKER: I think it is our bodies being resilient-(Laughter)- have you seen these mad people who are moving around, do they get stomach problems as a result of whatever they eat?
 They have resilient stomachs.
-I think we have resiliency - (Laughter) Let me have Mukono, then Najjuma.
+I think we have resiliency - (Laughter) - let me do Mukono, then I do Najjuma.
 I still have you guys.
 Colleagues, you want to leave me here?
 We are still together.
 For better, for worse.

 MS HANIFA NABUKEERA (NUP, Woman Representative, Mukono): Thank you, Mr Speaker.
 I thank the committee for having visited Mukono and you saw how pathetic the place was.
-To me, I want to talk about the laws.
+To me, I want to talk about the laws;

-We should also, before giving a license to these abattoir owners first go and investigate the area and see whether the guidelines or the requirements that are needed for one to have an abattoir are in place and they are followed.
+We should also, before giving a license to these abattoir owners, let us first go and investigate the area and see whether the guidelines or the requirements that are needed for one to have an abattoir are in place and they are followed.